-They do have a Planet Friendly collection, which essentially is a bunch of greenery or houseplants, with a few Fair Trade rose bouquets available.
+They do have a Environmentally Friendly collection, which essentially is a bunch of greenery or houseplants, with a few Fair Trade rose bouquets available.
 When I think of floral bouquet delivery, these aren’t exactly the options that I’m wanting to choose from, but there are a few choices for those who want more eco-friendly flowers.

 I’ve never used Farmgirl Flowers, but their eco-friendly commitments are impressive.
 They have a lot to choose from, similar to a standard online floral delivery website.
 I love their design aesthetic and burlap wrapped floral bouquets.

 I didn’t even know that Amazon delivers flowers until I happened to search on the website.
 It was such a great surprise to find out that they actually send out inexpensive floral bouquets!